IKATS/ikats-sandbox/README.md

   docker-compose up
   ```
 * in a browser enter url: `localhost` => you can now use ikats sandbox
-* data import in ikats sandbox:
+* data import in ikats sandbox (cf. tutorial for hmi details):
   * create directory if not exist: ```sudo mkdir /var/lib/ikats/IKATSDATA/```
   * change owner and write rights if needed: ```sudo chown -R ikats:ikats /var/lib/ikats/```
   * move your data to the directory: ```/var/lib/ikats/IKATSDATA/```